Yuri Lowenthal: Voice-over career

 In 2008, Lowenthal provided the voice of 15-year-old Ben Tennyson in Ben 10: Alien Force.
 Set five years after the original series, the premiere of Alien Force set ratings records for Cartoon Network in its key demographics.
 In portraying Ben, Lowenthal was given guidance by series director Glen Murakami, whom he had worked with on Teen Titans: Trouble in Tokyo.
 Early on in the show, Murakami told Lowenthal to portray Ben as less of a wisecrack than his 10-year-old persona, and did not want Ben to "veer into the whining, Luke Skywalker".
-The show was renewed for a second season, and would be followed by Ben 10: Ultimate Alien which ran from 2010–2012, and Ben 10: Omniverse which ran from 2012–2014.
-In Omniverse, Ben's age was bumped up to 16 years old.
+The show was renewed for a second season, and would be followed by Ben 10: Ultimate Alien which ran from 2010 to 2012, and Ben 10: Omniverse which ran from 2012 to 2014.
+In Ultimate Alien, Ben's age was bumped up to 16 years old.
 Lowenthal said that he did not realize how popular the show was outside North America until he went to Australia, England and Ireland, and saw kids wearing Ben 10 merchandise.
 He also said that at comic conventions, he was able to walk the halls unbothered until the Ben 10 panel, after which he was "outed".
 Lowenthal has also been involved in The Swan Princess direct-to-video series starting in 2012 with The Swan Princess Christmas where he was the voice of Prince Derek, and then in 2014 with The Swan Princess: A Royal Family Tale and in 2016 for The Swan Princess: Princess Tomorrow, Pirate Today where he reprised the main role.
 Of these videos, he also served as the screenwriter on Christmas and Royal Family Tale.